Balaji-Gopalakrishnan/M1_CALENDAR/1_Requriements/README.md

 1) Windows 7 or higher versions , Linux - Ubuntu v18.04.4 or higher version.
 2) Visual Studio / code::Blocks software / Dev-C++.

-In this we used the cocept of file handling,pointer,functions and multi file programming.
+In this we used the concept of file handling,pointer,functions and multi file programming.The basic user-defined functions used in the project are listed below:

+1) Gotoxy - Set the cursor at a desired position or location on the screen.
+2) Setcolor - This handle to get the current background attribute / mask out all but the background attribute and add in the forground color.
+3) Display - Displaying year and month of the calendar / color changing / moving position / displaying horizontal line , vertical line and left and right navigation symbol.
+4) Getkey - Use keys for the direction like up,down,right & left.
+5) Calendar -